alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-05-Docker-Containers - 3.markdown

 And we see:

-- we have a new network created by `docker-compose`, in this case `cppplaylinux_default`
+- we have a new network created automatically by `docker-compose`, in this case `cppplaylinux_default`
-- we have one host  connected to this network, in this case `cppplaylinux_mysql_agris_1`, which is precisely the container created by the `docker-compose` and visible through `docker ps -a`
+- we have one host  connected to this network, in this case `cppplaylinux_mysql_agris_1`, which is precisely the container created by the `docker-compose` and visible through `docker ps -a`.
+Actually all containers spawned by `docker-compose` are attached to the same network, unless specified otherwise.

 Beside using `docker-compose` to create networks of containers, `docker network` command offers the options to: